napmn/react-extract.nvim/README.md

   - autoimport of the new component (using Neovim's built-in LSP and `tsserver`)
   - identifiers in extracted code are passed as props to the new component (requires `nvim-treesitter`)
+  - extracting to new file / current file
   - easily configurable

 ## :computer: Installation